open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 .. note::  For Fedora, the packages is ``cjson-devel zeromq-devel zlib-devel``.
 For Alpine, the package is ``cjson-dev zeromq-dev zlib-dev``.

 If you wish to compile the Python binding as well, then you must also install the Python requirements.
-To do this, execute the following ``pip`` command:
+To do this, run the following ``pip`` command:

 .. code-block:: sh